latex3/latex3.github.io/help/index.md

-In that case it is best to first check within the TeX community by looking through the [Question and Answer forums]({{site.baseurl}}/help/links/#question-and-answer-websites) to see if your problem is already covered there; if it is not covered post a question in one of those forums.
+In that case it is best to first check within the TeX community by looking through the [Question and Answer forums]({{site.baseurl}}/help/links/#question-and-answer-websites) to see if your problem is already covered there.
+If it is not covered post a question in one of those forums.
 The number of solutions and receipes on the [Question and Answer forums]({{site.baseurl}}/help/links/#question-and-answer-websites) are